GoogleCloudPlatform/emblem/CONTRIBUTING.md

 # Contributing guide

 Thank you for your interest in contributing to Emblem!
-Please review this guide for important information before submitting issues or pull requests.
+Please review this guide for important information before contributing to the project.

 - [Contributing guide](#contributing-guide)
   - [Before you begin](#before-you-begin)